alexluong/gatsby-theme-comments/README.md

 - `components/TextField.js`

 ## Demo

 To run the demo,

-- clone this porject
+- Clone this project
 - `cd` into `examples/demo`
-- Add your Firebase details to `.env.example`
+- Add your Firebase details to `.env`
 - Create an index in Firestore as shown in the second section
 - Run `npm start`
 - Try out the project on `localhost:8000`

-- **Note**: Depending on how you've set up your Firestore project, you may have to change the permissions first.
+**Note**: Depending on how you've set up your Firestore project, you may have to change the permissions first.
 A good starting point would be:

 ```js
 service cloud.firestore {
   match /databases/{database}/documents {